talksik/homelab/README.md

 ### Discoveries
 1. Do not have a secondary DNS server in router config.
 This makes pi-hole local DNS not work.
+2. Do not use `.local` for domain in local DNS.
+You will see a warning when using dig that `.local` is reserved for mDNS.

+## Container registry
+For saving docker images.